Contrast-Enhanced Gating in GRUs for Robust Low-Data Sequence Learning: Experiments

 \subsection{Sign Language Recognition}

 Sign language recognition is a critical task in human-computer interaction, enabling seamless communication with individuals who are deaf.
-For the experiments, the configuration is set according to \cite{22}.
+For the experiments, the configuration is set according to \cite{ref14}.
 The authors employ mediapipe optimized gated recurrent unit (MOPGRU) model to improve the performance with limited datasets.
-It consisted of real-time video recordings of 13 distinct Indian sign gestures as mentioned in \cite{22}.
+It consisted of real-time video recordings of 13 distinct Indian sign gestures as mentioned in \cite{ref14}.
 Each sign gesture was represented by a collection of 30 videos, each comprising 30 frames, and all videos shared a uniform size of 640 × 480 pixels.
 To understand the data better, PCA visualization tool was adopted.
-From the plot, we observed that there exists sparse pattern in the ISL data as shown in Figure 1.
-To address data sparsity, enhance the accuracy of the MOPGRU model and to prove the power of SST AF further, SST AF has been incorporated into the MOPGRU model, resulting in the MOPGRU-SST configuration.
-The performance of MOPGRU-SST is compared against the standalone MOPGRU model, and the results will be discussed in the following section.
+From the plot, we observed that there exists sparse patterns in the ISL data, as shown in Figure \ref{fig:1}.
+To address data sparsity and improve predictive performance, we incorporated the SST activation function into the MOPGRU model, resulting in the MOPGRU-SST configuration.
+The performance of MOPGRU-SST is compared against the standalone MOPGRU model, and the results are discussed in the following section. \\[0.2cm] \textbf{T-SNE visualization of learned representations:} The visualization of hidden layer outputs as shown in Figure \ref{fig:4a} and \ref{fig:4b} offers a compelling view into the semantic representation capabilities of the MOPGRU and MOPGRU-SST models.